 The Bank of England has considered to use the ISO 20022 Business Application Header (BAH), specifically the V02 version of the message, and align it (along with the restrictions placed on the level of the usage guidelines) with the CHAPS messages (principally pacs.004 pacs.008 and pacs.009) planned for use in the sterling Real Time Gross Settlement infrastructure after the ISO 20022 migration.

 The Bank of England intends to deploy the future messages in the ISO 20022 XML syntax.

+The Bank of England is aware of the initiative run by The Australian Securities Exchange (ASX) to replace the existing CHESS system (Clearing House Electronic Subregister System) with a new system using the ISO 20022 format, for which the ASX commenced development of new message definitions in 2017.
+It was noted by a member of the PaySEG that a subset of these new message definitions is similar to the new message definition proposed by The Bank of England.
+Subsequently, the Bank has reviewed these in detail and with the RA and determined that the scope of information covered in the ASX development is tailored for the securities market and therefore would not be appropriate for use in the payments context.

 Purpose of the new development: